Shihaode/SFCFusion/README.md

 # SFCFusion
-Infrared and Visible Image Fusion Network Based on Spatial-Frequency Domain Cross-Learning
+《Infrared and Visible Image Fusion Network Based on XXXXX》--SFCFusion The paper is currently being submitted, and the code will be released upon acceptance!